 Truth is, these goals were already years old and I was nowhere closer to fulfilling a better relationship with my wife, my children and my Saviour.

 Maybe I’m being a little hard on myself when judging my actions by the world’s standards, but I don’t live by those standards.
 I’ve been called to be transformed, to be separate and to act holy in my thoughts and actions.
 Not because I’m better than anyone else, but because it’s part of the life I chose when I accepted my Saviour’s gift to be made new by his Grace.
 Where was this “new” me?

-Sure I’ve grown as a father and husband since I started this journey, maybe even as a friend, and I was nowhere close to the man I was before I knew God, but it was time to look at where I didn’t grow as I hoped.
-Where I got stale and comfortable.
-After all, nobody changes without some honest reflection.
-I was hoping to do some of that now.
+Sure I’ve grown as a father and husband since I started this journey, maybe even as a friend, and I was nowhere close to the man I was before I knew God, but it was time to look at where I didn’t grow as I had hoped; where I got stale and comfortable – after all, nobody changes without some honest reflection and I was hoping to do some of that now.

 As I copied things over I could reflect on their importance.
 This was my main goal while spending a few weeks at my moms cottage on Manitoulin, before heading back to the trailer in Bellville where it would be more difficult to do something like this.